 Additional foliar sprays may sometimes be needed, since flea beetles may continue to move into fields of canola at the susceptible stage after the residual from the first foliar spray has become ineffective.

 Economic thresholds are needed to decide whether a foliar spray for flea beetle control will be an economical investment.
 Since control decisions are made prior to seeding when seed treatments are used, the use of economic thresholds for flea beetle control in canola applies when foliar sprays are used as a primary flea beetle control strategy or if high feeding pressure continues.

 Flea beetles can damage plants very quickly, and the economic threshold for flea beetle feeding on canola is when there is 25% defoliation and flea beetles are present.
 Applying controls at 25% defoliation will reduce the risk of flea beetle damage getting to the level where yield loss and plant development have been substantially reduced.

-When scouting fields for flea beetle damage, realize that flea beetles generally invade canola fields from the field edges.
+When scouting fields for flea beetle damage, be aware that flea beetles generally invade canola fields from the field edges.

 Flea beetle damage and numbers of flea beetles may be higher at the field edge than farther into the field.
 If this appears to be the situation, a foliar spray around the field edge may provide sufficient protection.